rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 <a name="5.26.36.1">5.26.36.1</a> If the place of distribution appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and always make an explanatory [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.32.2](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.2)).

-<a name="5.26.36.2">5.26.36.2</a> If the place name is known to be fictitious and the actual Place of distribution is known or can be reasonably surmised, transcribe it as it appears and supply the actual place name, preceded by "that is," all enclosed within square brackets.
-Use a modern form of name in the language of the cataloging agency, and give the basis for the correction or clarification in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.32.3](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.3)).
+<a name="5.26.36.2">5.26.36.2</a> If the place name is known to be fictitious or incorrect and the actual Place of distribution is known or can be reasonably surmised, transcribe it as it appears and supply the actual place name, preceded by "that is," all enclosed within square brackets.
+Use a modern form of name in the language of the cataloging agency, and always give the basis for the correction or clarification in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.32.3](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.3)).
 If the supplied place name is uncertain, record it following the instructions at [5.26.385](/DCRMR/ppdm/Place-of-distribution/#526385-place-of-distribution-uncertain-or-unknown).

 >**Example:**
 >Place of distribution: <CITE>Londini [that is, Leipzig]</CITE>
->Note on distribution statement: <CITE>Actual place of distribution is Leipzip according to the English short title catalogue</CITE>
+>Note on distribution statement: <CITE>Actual place of distribution is Leipzig according to the English short title catalogue</CITE>
 >>(*Comment*: The formal citation for the English short title catalogue is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.1](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.1)))

 ## 5.26.37 No place of distribution

-<a name="5.26.37.1">5.26.37.1</a> If no place of distribution appears on the manifestation but is known or can be reasonably surmised, supply it in square brackets.
+<a name="5.26.37.1">5.26.37.1</a> If no place of distribution appears on the manifestation but is known or can be reasonably surmised and is considered important, supply it in square brackets.
 Use a modern form of the name in the language of the cataloging agency, and include the name of the larger jurisdiction if considered important.
 Use the location associated with the first transcribed distributor if one is present.
 Provide a justification for the supplied place in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if  not apparent from the rest of the description and if considered important (see [5.285.32.4](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.4)).
 If the supplied place name is uncertain, record it following the instructions at [5.26.385](/DCRMR/ppdm/Place-of-distribution/#526385-place-of-distribution-uncertain-or-unknown).

 >**Example:**
 >Place of distribution: <CITE>[London]</CITE>